wilsonify/wilsonify.github.io/content/recipes/BRAISED WINTER CABBAGE AND POTATOES34.md

 2 Chop the cabbage in half and slice into wedges no thicker than 2 inches.
 If it has an extra

-thick core, chop that fucker right out.
+thick core, chop that  er right out.
 Roughly chop the onion and carrots.
 Big chunks are

 fine because they are going to have time to cook all the way through.